bahodge/tomb-of-annihilation/places/Oralunga.md

-We are approached by a strange woman and are told to find Oralunga
+We are approached by a strange woman and are told to find Oralunga.
+A massive brick and stone [[zigurat]].
+The top level is 60ft above the jungle floor.
+The stairs are choked with creepers and vines.
+Massively overgrown.